 Star Parties & Workshops

 Join our mailing list so you can be alerted to future events.
-Email: email@example.com with the subject line: Subscribe or add @sfutrottobs to your Twitter feed.
+Email: firstname.lastname@example.org with the subject line: Subscribe or add @sfutrottobs to your Twitter feed.
+All events are weather-dependent and subject to cancellation online at 10 am day of event.

 Our evening star parties are open to the public and equipment or knowledge of astronomy are not necessary.